patrickzhongwei/ShoppingCartCMC-Web/README.md

-# ShoppingCartCMCWeb
+# ShoppingCartCMC-Web

+The ShoppingCartCMC project contains two parts: client side and server side. `ShoppingCartCMC-Web` is client side.
+The server side can be find from [ShoppingCartCMC-Server](https://github.com/patrickzhongwei/ShoppingCartCMC-Server).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.14.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development API server

+Current back-end API server is set as `https://localhost:44377`, its can be changed from variable `shoppingUrl` in `environment.ts` file.
+Run server-side API project for getting your new localhost port, and replace `44377' with yours.

 ## Code scaffolding